Mike Pearson

 Analytics: Big Data has been the watchword in production for the past several years, and the future will see new tools that allow producers to analyze the piles of data they have been collecting.
 The new suite of applications will put growers back in the driver’s seat for decision making; as they’ll be able to model various input application rates, hybrid selection and weather effects on the crops they are contemplating.

-Robotics: Many consumers are already familiar with robots taking care of some household chores like vacuuming.
-It won’t be much longer before we see true robotics in the field, reducing the burden of time-consuming tasks.
+Robotics: We’re starting to see true robotics in the field, reducing the burden of time-consuming tasks.
 From weed eradication to manure lagoon agitation, as qualified help on the farm becomes harder to find, robots will be a logical place for farmers to invest capital.

 Biotechnology: The field of biotech saw incredible advances over the past decade as science and profits combined to allow geneticists and plant breeders space to try amazing things.
 In the next two decades, those advances become a springboard for some truly revolutionary changes to the industry.
 This will encompass not just plant-based biotech, but biological soil amendments and treatments as well.